sourcegraph/handbook/content/departments/cloud/technical-docs/managed-smtp/index.md

     - Disabling managed SMTP for the account.
     - Provisioning a [custom sending domain](#custom-sending-domains) or [dedicated IP pool](#dedicated-ip-pools).

-For MI 1.1, `mi check` will also report some statistics - see [MI 1.1 managed SMTP](../v1.1/mi1-1_managed_smtp.md).

 No alerting is available yet - see [future work: vendor-side alerting](#vendor-side-alerting).

 ## Vendor integration

-A reference implementation for MI v1.1 is available under `mi sync smtp`.

 All integrations will send emails from the same sending domain, `@cloud.sourcegraph.com`, and default IP pool provided by SparkPost.